 We Create Contexts for Direct Contact with Voters

-Through the Faith, Hope, & Love: Not Insurrections and Christian Nationalism Tour, we will hold events in states with the most significant impact on the 2022 and 2024 elections.
+Through the Faith, Hope, & Love: Supporting Democracy for All, we will hold events in states with the most significant impact on the 2022 and 2024 elections.
 We are working to change the too commonly believed narrative “that people of faith must support Republicans.”
 We accomplish this through various messaging efforts and working extensively with the media to convey the message of voting for the common good.

 We Train Candidates Running for Office